Hawkeye upset 'scar' festers with Buckeyes

 And for the Buckeyes, well, it left a mark.

-“That’s a scar that doesn’t go away and yeah, I’ve felt it this week for sure," Day said during his weekly press conference Tuesday.
+“That’s a scar that doesn’t go away, and yeah, I’ve felt it this week for sure," Day said during his weekly news conference Tuesday.
 “That week, in particular, we were coming off the Penn State win, which was an emotional win.

 “Going into Kinnick, which is a very difficult place to play, and we turned the ball over.
 First play of the game was a pick-six.
 We fought ourselves back but then turned the ball over too many times.
 That was a tough day for all of us."